Reconfigurable Intelligent Surface aided Massive MIMO Systems with Low-Resolution DACs: Introduction

 \section{Introduction}

-Recently, reconfigurable intelligent surface (RIS) has attracted extensive research interest from both academia and industry \cite{Qtowards,msmart}.
-Specifically, the RIS is a planar surface consisting of a large number of passive elements, each of which can manipulate the electromagnetic characteristics of reflected signal independently.
+Recently, a reconfigurable intelligent surface (RIS), which can configure the wireless propagation environment, has attracted extensive research interests \cite{Huang_Holographic,MD2019Smart,9366805}.
+Specifically, the RIS is a planar consisting of a large number of passive elements, each of which can manipulate the electromagnetic characteristics of reflected signal independently.
 By carefully tuning the phase shifts of the RIS, the reflected signals can be constructively added with the direct signals from the BS to enhance the desired signal power, or destructively added with the direct signal to mitigate the undesired signals.
 Some advantages of RIS-assisted wireless communications include: easy deployment, low hardware cost, enhanced energy- or spectrum-efficiency (EE/SE), and easy integration into the existing networks \cite{Qtowards}.
-As a result, RISs are expected to push forward a immense influence on improving the transmission performance of future wireless communication networks.
+As a result, the RIS is expected to push forward an immense influence on improving the transmission performance of future wireless communication networks.

 To reap the benefits promised by the RIS, the phase shifts of the reflecting elements at the RIS should be carefully designed.
 Most of the existing contributions designed the phase shifts based on the instantaneous channel state information (CSI) \cite{Qintelligent,panmulticell,panintelligent}.
 This scheme has some drawbacks.
 Firstly, the phase shifts of the RIS reflecting elements need to be calculated within each channel coherence time that varies rapidly (on the order of milliseconds).
 This will incur high computational complexity at the base station (BS).
 Secondly, this scheme requires to estimate instantaneous cascaded CSI that will entail high channel estimation overhead, the amount of which generally increases linearly with the number of reflecting elements.
 Hence, it is unaffordable for the scenario when the channel coherence time is very short.
 Thirdly, since the phase shifts need to be updated for each channel coherence time, there will be frequent information exchange between the BS and the RIS.
-One promising solution to overcome these drawbacks is to design the phase shifts based on the long-term CSI such as angle information \cite{yuhanlarge,pengmultipair,zhi2021power,Guo2020outage} or location information \cite{Xhu2020Location}, which varies much more slowly than instantaneous CSI.
+One promising solution to addressing these drawbacks is to design the phase shifts based on the long-term CSI such as angle information \cite{yuhanlarge,9366346,zhi2021power,Huang9110869} or location information \cite{Xhu2020Location}, which varies much more slowly than instantaneous CSI.